Blended Learning 4-pack

 Blended learning is one of the most talked about trends in higher education today, with a documented ability to improve student performance more than either face-to-face instruction or online technology can independently.

-In this new 20 Minute Mentor Blended Learning 4-pack, learn how you can design a course making the best of both worlds.
+In this Magna 20-Minute Mentor Blended Learning 4-pack, learn how you can design a course making the best of both worlds.

 Presenters Dr. Ike Shibley and Dr. Tim Wilson, both award-winning faculty members, share their comprehensive approach to blended course design in a series of four fast and focused presentations based on established pedagogical theory and shaped by real-world experience: